 Return to Gwyneth Walker Music Catalog

-Download a PDF file of the score of this composition.
+Download a PDF file of the score (piano version) of this composition.

 The poetry of Wendell Berry (b.
 1934) is profoundly and beautifully American.
 These words portray the rural landscape, and the creatures who dwell thereon.
 Natural patterns of worship unfold.
 The trees (great trees) form a Timbered Choir to surround a Meeting Room in the forest.
 Birds (hopping birds) fill the congregation: light, leaf, foot, hand and wing - such order as we know.
 And over all comes a peace, The Peace of Wild Things.